ovlb/www.ovl.design/_src/pages/text/blog/vibe-coding.md

 To make one thing very clear: I strongly believe that, for good or for worse, probably for both, software development _will change drastically_.
 Used responsibly, AI coding tools can be an incredible tool.
 I have used them myself.
 But it is despite, not because of it, that I’m weary of the debate.
 And antagonistic to the hype.

-On February 3rd, 2025 Andrej Karpathy [published a tweet](https://x.com/karpathy/status/1886192184808149383) in which he referred to a specific approach of development as «vibe coding».
+On February 3rd, 2025 OpenAI co-founder Andrej Karpathy [published a tweet](https://x.com/karpathy/status/1886192184808149383) in which he referred to a specific approach of development as «vibe coding».

 > There's a new kind of coding I call "vibe coding", where you fully give in to the vibes, embrace exponentials, and forget that the code even exists.
 It's possible because the LLMs (e.g. Cursor Composer w Sonnet) are getting too good. […]  I ask for the dumbest things like "decrease the padding on the sidebar by half" because I'm too lazy to find it.
 I "Accept All" always, I don't read the diffs anymore.
 When I get error messages I just copy paste them in with no comment, usually that fixes it.
 The code grows beyond my usual comprehension, I'd have to really read through it for a while.
 Sometimes the LLMs can't fix a bug so I just work around it or ask for random changes until it goes away.
 It's not too bad for throwaway weekend projects, but still quite amusing.
 I'm building a project or webapp, but it's not really coding - I just see stuff, say stuff, run stuff, and copy paste stuff, and it mostly works.